ibm-cloud-docs/cloud-object-storage/basics/immutable.md

 {: codeblock}
 {: java}

-### Upload a protected object
+### Upload a object to a bucket with retention policy

 This enhancement of the `PUT` operation adds three new request headers: two for specifying the retention period in different ways, and one for adding a single legal hold to the new object.
 New errors are defined for illegal values for the new headers, and if an object is under retention any overwrites will fail.
 {: http}

-Objects in protected buckets that are no longer under retention (retention period has expired and the object does not have any legal holds), when overwritten, will again come under retention.
+Objects in buckets with retention policy that are no longer under retention (retention period has expired and the object does not have any legal holds), when overwritten, will again come under retention.
 The new retention period can be provided as part of the object overwrite request or the default retention time of the bucket will be given to the object.

 A `Content-MD5` header is required.
 {: http}